MystiCons/AIScouts/MachineLearning/README.md

 These files describe a neural network and it's parameters.
 Rasp_model is a simple version of model.py.
 The simple version can't train the model or test the model, it should be used only if you want to predict using a trained model, which can be loaded using `load_model()` method.
 The full version `model.py` can be used to train a model from any images.
 The images should be put into a folder named by the label you want.
 `model.py` also has an implementation of deep convolutional generative adversarial neural network, which is capable of generating new images from a dataset.
-You can find an example [here](generate_images.py).
 DCGAN during training:
 ![DCGAN](https://github.com/MystiCons/AIScouts/blob/master/Images/cars.gif?raw=true)
+The first five images use the same random noise as an input for generator.
+Which means the network will try to draw the same image over and over.
+The last five use a new random noise for every batch, which means the image will always be a new random image.
+You can find this example [here](generate_images.py).

-Example how to train a new model:
+Example how to train a new convolutional neural network model:
 ```
 from MachineLearning.model import Model